 Lung Cancer Screening in Dallas TX

-Our board-certified radiologists provide state-of-the-art testing procedures for lung cancer.
+For over 15 years, our imaging center has provided patients in Dallas, TX with the latest in diagnostic imaging technology.
+Our highly-trained radiologists specialize in state-of-the-art testing procedures to test patients for lung cancer.
+Our goal is to provide every patient with the best degree of possible care.
 Learn about lung cancer and call (214) 345-8300 to schedule your appointment at our office in Dallas, TX today.

 What are the different types of lung cancer?

 Non-Small Cell is the most common type of lung cancer but is slower growing than small cell.
 About 85% of lung cancers are non-small cell cancer.
 Some examples of non-small cell lung cancer include squamous cell carcinoma, adenocarcinoma, and large cell carcinoma.

 Small Cell lung cancer is an aggressive cancer that looks small and oval-shaped.
 This is also called oat cell cancer.
 This type only accounts for about 10-15% of lung cancers.